-- If a class is cancelled in its entirety all participants are eligible for credit towards another class or service in that calendar year.
+- If a class is cancelled in its entirety all participants are eligible for credit toward another class or service in that calendar year.
 Depending on the situation, we may be able to offer up to 50% refunds for registration payments.

 - For a multi-session class the Boating Center will provide one alternate class session for each session cancelled due to weather.
-We will schedule an alternate session which works for the majority of participants however we cannot guarantee that every student will be provided with an alternate class session.
+We will schedule an alternate session which works for the majority of participants however we cannot guarantee that every student will be able to make an alternate class session.

 Participant Cancellations, Refunds, and No-shows

 - We are happy to apply your course fee as a credit to another class if you are unable to attend your original course.
 To apply your course fee as credit, you must provide advance notice of at least seven days prior to your original course date.
 You are only able to reschedule once.
 All courses to which credit is applied must occur within the same calendar year as the original course.

 - No-shows for a class are not eligible for a refund or class credit.